Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: The effective area

 The location of the source in the sky plays a central role in our analysis.
 One way to specify its location is through its equatorial coordinates: declination $\delta$ and right ascension (RA).
 The declination $\delta \in [-\pi/2, \pi/2]$ is measured relative to the celestial equator, being positive (negative) in the northern (southern) celestial hemisphere, and corresponds to a celestial latitude.
 The right ascension $\text{RA} \in [0, 2\pi)$ represents the angular distance along the celestial equator measured from the point where the Sun crosses it from South to North, known as the March Equinox, and is analogous to a celestial longitude.
 It is common practice to write RA in terms of hours, where $2\pi$ (0) corresponds to 24h (0h), such that one hour represents a change of 15$^\circ$ in RA.
 The parametrization in terms of equatorial coordinates $(\delta,\text{RA})$ is very useful for our purposes as it does not depend on the neutrino telescopes considered.

 Because the source's position in the sky influences how neutrinos arrive at Earth and how they are detected, the event rate expected in a neutrino telescope depends on both the source coordinates and the detector response.
 This response is captured by the detector’s effective area, which varies with energy and the direction of arrival.
-The expected number of events from a transient point source located at $(\delta,\text{RA})$ is given by \be \frac{\dd N_\text{evts}}{\dd t} = \frac{1}{4\pi d^2} \int \dd E \frac{\dd^2N}{\dd E \dd t} A_\text{eff}(E,\delta, \text{RA}), \ee where $E$ is the incoming particle energy, $\dd^2 N/\dd E\dd t$ is the instantaneous differential flux at Earth and the factor $1/4\pi d^2$ accounts for the isotropic propagation from a point source located at distance $d$.
+The expected event rate from a transient point source located at $(\delta,\text{RA})$ is given by \be \frac{\dd N_\text{evts}}{\dd t} = \frac{1}{4\pi d^2} \int \dd E \frac{\dd^2N}{\dd E \dd t} A_\text{eff}(E,\delta, \text{RA}), \ee where $E$ is the incoming particle energy, $\dd^2 N/\dd E\dd t$ multiplied by the factor $1/4\pi d^2$ that accounts for the isotropic propagation from a point source located at distance $d$, is the instantaneous differential flux at Earth.
 The effective area $A_\text{eff}$ quantifies the sensitivity of the neutrino telescope, being proportional to the neutrino cross-section, detector volume, and efficiency.
 Furthermore, it encodes the dependence on the source's position relative to the detector; it accounts for the attenuation of neutrinos as they traverse the Earth, which depends on the matter column density along the neutrino path to the detector~\cite{Gaisser:2016uoy}.
 Using Eq.~\eqref{eq:dNevtsdt}, we can perform a transient search analysis.
 However, the challenge is that $A_\text{eff}(E, \delta, \text{RA})$ is not publicly available, so we must engineer an effective area that accurately reflects the relative position of the source and detector at the time of the burst.